PintoDrop/ecom/README.md

 ## Description

 For this assignment I was tasked with building the back end of an e-commerce website with starter code that was provided.
 I will be taking a working express.js API and alter it to be able to interact with sequelize and MYSQL database.
-I will be testing in the insomnia application once it is linked to MYSQL so the information is seeded onto my table.While testing in insomnia I will be able to convey how I can retreive the information for categories, tags and products with the GET method.
+I will be testing in the insomnia application once it is linked to MYSQL so the information is seeded onto my table.
+While testing in insomnia I will be able to convey how I can retreive the information for categories, tags and products with the GET method.
 I will also show how you can create, update and delete from categories, tags and products by using the put, post and delete methods in insomnia.

 ## Usage